vuejs/pinia/packages/docs/ssr/nuxt.md

 yarn add pinia @pinia/nuxt @nuxtjs/composition-api
 # or with npm
 npm install pinia @pinia/nuxt @nuxtjs/composition-api
+# or with pnpm
+pnpm add pinia @pinia/nuxt @nuxtjs/composition-api
 ```

 We supply a _module_ to handle everything for you, you only need to add it to `buildModules` in your `nuxt.config.js` file: